Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Valerian-Comprehensive.md

 ---

+# 12. Quality, Supply Chain & Market Ethics

+**Market Status:** High variability in commercial products.
+Adulteration with other *Valeriana* species is common.
+**Supply Chain:** Primarily cultivated in Europe (Poland, Germany, Netherlands).
+Wild-harvesting is less common but exists.
+**Ethics:** Generally low risk of unethical labor, but quality control is the primary ethical concern due to efficacy variability.
+**Adulteration:** Substitution with *Valeriana edulis* or *Valeriana wallichii* (cheaper, different chemistry).
+Addition of synthetic valerenic acid to meet standardization claims.

-# 12. CLINICAL SUMMARY AND EVIDENCE-BASED RECOMMENDATIONS
+# 13. CLINICAL SUMMARY AND EVIDENCE-BASED RECOMMENDATIONS

 ## 12.1 Strength of Evidence Summary by Indication